 In the first act, disease has wiped out much of the American population.
 With no one to care for nuclear power stations, radiation has left large areas inhabitable.
 A group of survivors gather around, trying to remember details of their favorite Simpsons episode: the episode which spoofs Cape Fear.

 Drawn from real dialog by the troupe who first performed the piece, it’s the strongest part of the play.
-Washburn recognizes that the things we find important about the past reflect our current society, and Villanova’s cast (students of its theater MFA program) bring a naturalism to the post-apocalyptic gathering, as does designer Colin McIlvaine’s subtle use of set clues.
+Washburn recognizes that the things we find important about the past reflect our current society (the survivors luxuriate in the idea of electricity, TV, refrigerators, fast food), and Villanova’s cast (students of its theater MFA program) bring a naturalism to the post-apocalyptic gathering, as does designer Colin McIlvaine’s subtle use of set clues.

 A score by the recently deceased composer Michael Friedman (Bloody Bloody Andrew Jackson) backs the third act, an all-musical scene set generations in the future.
 Director Jill Harrison guides her cast through three very different performances, from naturalism to operatic symbolism, and Washburn again proves insightful portraying a twisted recollection of turn-of-the-millennium American pop culture.

 The music and shows we take for granted have become a mediocre high-art musical in the future.
-But to see that observation, we have to sit through a 30-minute mediocre high-art musical.
+But to see that observation, we have to sit through the mediocre 30-minute high-art musical. that is this play’s third act.
+Like the future, the present has its ups and downs.

 [Villanova Theatrer] February 6-18, 2018; villanovatheatre.org